How to loop in After Effects

 As with most things in After Effects, there are numerous ways to go about creating a loop and this will largely depend on what it is you’re trying to loop.

-- How to loop position/rotation/scale property in After Effects using the loop expression.
+1. How to loop keyframes (position, rotation, scale, and more) using the loop expression.

 How to loop keyframes in After Effects using the loop expression